-Inter-Club New York Produce Exchange Agreement 2011
+Inter-Club New York Produce Exchange Agreement 2011 (as amended July 2025)

-Inter-Club New York Produce Exchange Agreement 1996 (as amended September 2011)
+Inter-Club New York Produce Exchange Agreement 2011 (as amended July 2025)

-This Agreement, the Inter-Club New York Produce Exchange Agreement 1996 (as amended September 2011) (the Agreement), made on 1st September 2011 between the P&I Clubs being members of The International Group of P&I Associations listed below (hereafter referred to as "the Clubs") amends the Inter-Club New York Produce Exchange Agreement 1996 in respect of all charterparties specified in clause (1) hereof and shall continue in force until varied or terminated.
+This Agreement, the Inter-Club New York Produce Exchange Agreement 2011 (as amended July 2025) (the Agreement), made on 14th July 2025 between the P&I Clubs being members of The International Group of P&I Associations listed below (hereafter referred to as "the Clubs") amends the Inter-Club New York Produce Exchange Agreement 2011 in respect of all charterparties specified in clause (1) hereof and shall continue in force until varied or terminated.
 Any variation to be effective must be approved in writing by all the Clubs but it is open to any Club to withdraw from the Agreement on giving to all the other Clubs not less than three months' written notice thereof, such withdrawal to take effect at the expiration of that period.
 After the expiry of such notice the Agreement shall nevertheless continue as between all the Clubs, other than the Club giving such notice who shall remain bound by and be entitled to the benefit of this Agreement in respect of all Cargo Claims arising out of charterparties commenced prior to the expiration of such notice.